What to Expect During an Inpatient Hospital Stay

 In order to encourage and maintain a healthy lifestyle, you are asked to be in bed by 11:00 pm.
 Patients need plenty of rest to focus on improving their health and wellness.
 At bedtime the phones are turned off and the group rooms are closed and will not reopen until 6:00 am.

 A callout or list of important links can go in a block like this.
 It could also have a button in it.

 Breakfast, lunch and dinner are served in the patient dining room.
 Snacks are provided three times daily in addition to scheduled meals.
 All patients are observed during meals to ensure safety.
-You will be given menus at breakfast and are asked to complete and return it to the staff at that time.
-All new patients will be given the scheduled meal on their first day of admission.

 A washer and dryer are available for patient use on the unit.
 Laundry room availability is anytime outside of group times.
 Linens are located in the clean supply room across from the nurses’ station.
 Patients are responsible for changing their own linens which should be changed as often as needed.
 Please do not mix laundry with other patients.
 Linens are for use on the unit and may not be taken home.

 A medical record on each patient’s progress and treatment is kept during hospitalization.
 The medical record is a confidential document that cannot be shared with anyone other than the patient’s treatment team, unless authorized by the patient.
 The medical record contains information on each patient’s progress and evaluations.
 Questions regarding the medical record may be asked.
 Patients must request a release of information from medical records to receive their chart.
 Medical records requested will be available two (2) weeks after the discharge date.
 You can also sign up on My UNC chart as instructed in your discharge paperwork.
 Upon discharge, patients will be asked to sign a release of information form that allows our staff to send a discharge summary to your primary care physician and any referral agencies.